-- To be reliable and punctual. - To identify self as the SP upon arrival when participating in simulations outside of NOSM. - To be ready and in role for appointed time. - To have memorized the case scenario for the day of the encounter.
-SPs may NOT bring the case notes into the actual encounter. - To place used gowns and drapes in the laundry hampers located in the clinical skills rooms.
-Paper on the exam bed should be replaced after all physical examinations.
+- To be reliable and punctual. - To be ready and in role for appointed time. - To have memorized the case scenario for the day of the encounter.
+SPs may NOT bring the case notes into the actual encounter. - To place used gowns and drapes in the laundry hampers provided when the session is complete. - To replace paper on medical exam bed after all physical examinations.